 1. HOUSING NEEDS AND STRATEGY FOR ADRESSING HOUSING NEEDS - Provide a statement addressing the housing needs of low-income, very low-income families who reside in the PHA's jurisdiction and other families who are on the Section 8 tenant-based waiting list.
 The statement must identify the housing needs of (i) families with incomes below 30 percent of area median income (extremely low-income), (ii) elderly families and families with disabilities, and (iii) households of various races and ethnic groups residing in the jurisdiction or on the waiting list based on information provided by the applicable Consolidated Plan, information provided by HUD, and other generally available data.
 The identification of housing needs must address issues of affordability, supply, quality, accessibility, size of units, and location (24 CFR 903.7(a)(1) and 24 CFR §903.7(a)(2)(i)).
 Provide a description of the PHA's strategy for addressing the housing needs of families in the jurisdiction and on the waiting list in the upcoming year.
 (24 CFR 903.7(a)(2)(ii).

-The City of Arlington's 2015 - 2019 Consolidated Plan identifies Housing needs of low- income, very low-lncome and extremely low- income households in Arlington.
-The Consolidated Plan is available at http://www.arlington-tx.gov/cdp/wp-content/uploads/sites/11/2014/05/2015-2019-Consolidated-Plan.pdf.
-A summary of the housing needs is identified below.
-Information about families on the Arlington Housing Authority's (AHA) Housing Choice Voucher waiting list is also provided below.
+The City of Arlington's 2015 - 2019 Consolidated Plan identifies Housing needs of low- income, very low-Income and extremely low- income households in Arlington.
+The Consolidated Plan is available by clicking on the link below.